traclabs/brash_docker/README.md

 Recursively clone this repository with `git clone --recursive`.
 If you've already cloned the repository without the recursive flag, you may run `git submodule update --init --recursive` to complete the base checkout.

 ROS packages are currently configured using the `vcstool`.
-This tool can clone the requires repositories (which will be downloaded to brash/src) using either https or ssh based Github links.
+This tool clones the required repositories (which will be downloaded to brash/src) using either https or ssh based Github links.

 ```
 pushd brash